 Those with visual impairments have been considered by the cruise line, with a vessel orientation tour and braille/tactile signage.
 Service animals are also allowed on board, as per the ship’s guidelines.

 All of Royal Caribbean International’s ships have been designed with public doors accessible to wheelchairs and cabins adapted with special features for those with mobility, hearing and visual impairments.

-Visually impaired travellers on board Royal Caribbean cruises will be catered for with large print menus and cruise compasses, braille/tactile signage, braille lift buttons/audio call signals and orientation tours.
-Service animals are also welcomed on board all cruise lines according to the company’s policy.
+Visually impaired travellers onboard Royal Caribbean cruises will be catered for with large print menus and cruise compasses, braille/tactile signage, braille lift buttons/audio call signals and orientation tours.
+Service animals are also welcome on board all cruise lines according to the company’s policy.

 With everything in one place and the opportunity to experience multiple countries and cultures in one trip, world cruise holidays really are an excellent choice for disabled travellers.
 Most cruise lines have designed their ships with accessibility in mind, meaning you can enjoy a stress-free holiday.
 Contact us if you’re planning a cruise holiday and would like more information on individual cruise lines and their accessibility details.

 Image credits: Roderick Elme, Gary Bembridge, Roger W, Joe Mabel, JeanbaptisteM